Gloucester Academy

-Gloucester Academy, was formed as a merger of Bishop's College a mixed CofE school and Central Technology College, a boys school, starting life on the site of the old Technology College located in Derby Road, Gloucester, England.
-It converted to an academy in September 2010.
+Gloucester Academy, was formed as a merger of Bishop's College, a mixed CofE school and Central Technology College, a boys school, starting life on the site of the old Technology College located in Derby Road, Gloucester, England.
+It was converted to an academy in September 2010.
 It educates 825 students aged 11 to 16.

+Gloucester Academy, Greenshaw Learning Trust

+Gloucester Academy is a co-educational, fully comprehensive school for students aged 11 to 16 years old in Gloucester., Managed by Greenshaw Learning Trust from 1st of June 2020.
+The headteacher is Phillipa Lewis.